zoranmedic/autograder/README.md

 The full path to the zip archive should then be: `solutions/0123456789/0123456789.zip`.
 An example folder with a zip archive containing (non-working) solution is given in the `solutions/` folder.

-2. Run the following command to obtain the results for the solution to the first lab assignment:
+2. Run the following command to obtain the results for the solution to the first lab assignment places in the `solutions/` folder:

 ```python
 python autograder.py lab1
 ```
-3. Check out the general output in `full.log` file and a more detailed output (in case of failed tests) in the log files inside each student's folder inside `solutions/` folder.
+3. Check the output in the `autograder.log` file inside each student's folder inside `solutions/` folder.

 The autograder will perform three steps when evaluating your solution in the following order:
 1. validating that the folder structure is as requested,